Garcia wins unanimous decision over Vargas at welterweight - WHIZ News

+Through four rounds, Vargas led 3-1 on two of the three judges’ cards.

+“I thought I hurt him in the fourth, but I seemed to lighten up,” Vargas said.
+“Mikey’s a great fighter.
+His timing was pretty good.
+I fought my heart out.
+I thought it was closer than what the judges thought.”

-Last March, Garcia moved up two weight classes as lightweight champion to challenge Errol Spence Jr. for the IBF 147-pound championship in an attempt to claim a title in his fifth weight class.
+Last March in Arlington, Texas, Garcia moved up two weight classes as lightweight champion to challenge Errol Spence Jr. for the IBF 147-pound championship in an attempt to claim a title in his fifth weight class.
 Spence won a unanimous decision, taking every round.

+With the win in his second fight at welterweight, Garcia said the weight class is “a good option” and will now aim for a matchup against Manny Pacquiao.

+“I think it’s very likely that we are considered a likely opponent,” Garcia said.

 The 5-foot-11 Vargas had a three-inch edge in reach (71 inches to 68) over the 5-6 Garcia, who is 30.